desmos-labs/desmos/docs/developers/msgs/remove-post-reaction.md

 # `MsgRemovePostReaction`
-With this message you can remove the like from a previously liked post.
+With this message you can remove a reaction from a post you have previously reacted to.

 ## Structure
 ```json